Temporal Counterfactual Explanations of Behaviour Tree Decisions: Evaluation

 The random BTs are determined by the number of leaf nodes (in our experiment, either 2, 4 or 8).
 Random tree structures are generated by incrementally adding nodes as children to existing nodes until the number of leaves matches the specified parameter and every composite node has two or more children.
 Composite nodes are then randomly assigned as either a sequence or fallback node, while every leaf node is randomly assigned an input, output and action set.
 Random execution functions are generated for each node that are coherent with these sets.
 The random state graphs are determined by the number of state variables (4, 8 or 12) and a connectivity parameter (0, 0.25, 0.5, 0.75, 1) which determines the number of edges.
 For each graph, half of the nodes are designated ``top-level'' nodes and have no parents.
 Each variable is a boolean statement, whose value is a random composition (using ``and'' and ``or'' operators) of its parents in the state graph.

 For each combination of number of leaves, number of state variables and connectivity parameter, 10 BT-state graph combinations are generated using different seeds, for a total of 450 unique combinations.
 For each combination, a random assignment of state variable values are designated as the ``default''.
 Additionally, we perturb each of the designated ``top-level'' state variables (by flipping the boolean value) to produce a number of altered executions.
 For each combination, we compare the altered executions with the default one to evaluate the \textit{target recovery} metric.
 In total, 1800 comparisons are made.
-The results, together with statistics regarding the size of the generated explanation models and the number of explanations in the explanation set for each query, are provided in Table \ref{tab:random_results}.
+For each assignment of BT and state parameters, the \textit{TRR} and runtime statistics are given in Table \ref{tab:random_results_target_runtime}.
+Additionally, we provide the size of the explanation model (i.e. the number of nodes in the causal model), the number of counterfactual candidates considered in the counterfactual search (i.e. the interventions considered when producing the explanation set) and the number of explanations provided when explaining a given altered execution in Table \ref{tab:random_results_numbers}.

-The majority of executions (1094, $\sim$60.8\%) result in no difference whatsoever in the sequence of node executions, return statuses and decisions made, which can be attributed to the particular implementation of the BT functions and the arbitrary selection of default initialisations.
-Nevertheless, in a large number of executions (706, $\sim$39.2\%), the perturbations result in different behaviour between executions, for which a valid query regarding the difference could be automatically constructed.
-Across all of these executions, the explanation set generated by Algorithm \ref{alg:counterfactual_search} contains the target variable.
+The majority of executions (1113, $\sim$61.8\%) result in no difference whatsoever in the sequence of node executions, return statuses and decisions made (see Table \ref{tab:random_results_target_runtime}), which can be attributed to the particular implementation of the BT functions and the arbitrary selection of default initialisations.
+Nevertheless, in a large number of executions (687, $\sim$38.2), the perturbations result in different behaviour between executions, for which a valid query regarding the difference could be automatically constructed.
+Across all of these executions our approach achieves 100\% \textit{TRR}, meaning the explanation set generated by Algorithm \ref{alg:counterfactual_search} always contains the target variable.
 This indicates that our algorithm is capable of producing explanations that correctly identify the cause of a difference in behaviour across a wide class of BTs and state graphs.

+Examining the runtime for each assignment of BT and state parameters (recorded as the amount of time taken to generate the explanation set upon receiving a query), we see that in all cases our approach generates explanations very quickly, never exceeding half a second for even the largest BTs and states.
+Given the time it may take a user to produce a query and subsequently take in and process one or more explanations, such runtimes are certainly suitable for real-time robotics applications.